fomichev/pycryptobox/README.md

 Entry type is a relative path to a file inside the `include/` directory.
 And the first component in this path (until the first `/` of end of string) will form a tab in the HTML page.
-So, for example, if you have `login/google.com` and `login/yahoo.com`, there will be a `Logins` page (or `login` if you don't have translation for this page) in the HTML document containing two entries.
+So, for example, if you have `login/google.com` and `login/yahoo.com`, there will be a `login` page (or `Logins` because of pre-defined translations) in the HTML document containing two entries.
 If you have several `note` entries, they will be located on anther tab.
+Be aware that you can't have two entries with the same `entry type` and `entry name`!

 Each file in the `include/` directory is a JSON file which describes the format and layout of entry.
 Variables from the entry will be substituted with